DIRACGrid/DIRAC/docs/source/UserGuide/Tutorials/ManagingUserCredentials/index.rst

   - a short user proxy is created with the DIRAC extension carrying the DIRAC group name and with the VOMS extension corresponding to the DIRAC group if the gLite UI environment is available.
     This proxy is stored in the local "/tmp/" directory, as shown.

-  If the gLite UI environment is not available, the VOMS extensions will not be loaded into the proxy.
-  This is not a serious problem, still most of the operations will be possible.

 Getting the proxy information